Michelle Williams (singer): 2008–2010: Unexpected, Chicago and label troubles

 In March 2008, Williams announced the release of her third studio album Unexpected in October 2008.
-A breakaway from the gospel music on her first two solo albums to secular pop/R&B, the album, her first release since the disbanding of Destiny's Child, involves production by Stargate, Rico Love, Wayne Wilkins, and Soulshock and Karlin, among others.
+A breakaway from the gospel music on her first two solo albums to secular pop/R&B, the album, her first release since the disbanding of Destiny's Child, involves production by Stargate, Rico Love, Wayne Wilkins and Soulshock and Karlin, among others.
 In June 2008, Williams released lead single "We Break the Dawn" to universal acclaim from critics who hailed it as "a terrific fusion of European disco and American R&B".
-The song became her most successful single yet, peaking at number four on the US Hot Dance Club Play chart, topping the US Hot Dance Airplay chart and reaching the top 50 in the UK and top 40 in Hungary — where it also placed on the 2009 year-end chart.
+The song became her most successful single yet, peaking at number four on the US Hot Dance Club Play chart, topping the US Hot Dance Airplay chart and reaching the top 50 on the UK singles chart and top 40 in Hungary — where it also placed on the 2009 year-end chart.

 In September 2008, "The Greatest" was issued as the second single release to mainstream radio, while "Hello Heartbreak" was catered to dance clubs.
 "The Greatest" became Williams' second hit on the Billboard dance charts when it peaked at number-one the US Hot Dance Club Songs.
 Gaining favorable reviews from critics, in October 2008 Unexpected debuted on the US Billboard 200 albums chart at number 42 and number 11 on the US Billboard Top R&B/Hip-Hop Albums chart, with first week sales of 14,618 units.
 The album charted internationally, in the UK and Japan.

 In July 2009, Williams began a limited six-week engagement at the Cambridge Theatre in Chicago, making her the first African-American to be cast in the West End production of the musical.
 Her run was extended and Williams continued appearing for three additional weeks for an extended engagement starting August 23 through September 12.
-In January 2010, Michelle parted ways with her manager Mathew Knowles and Music World Entertainment.
+In January 2010, Williams parted ways with her manager Mathew Knowles and Music World Entertainment.
 In February 2010, Williams made a return to Broadway by commencing a seven-week limited engagement in Chicago at the Ambassador Theatre, replacing Ashlee Simpson.
 In April, it was announced that Williams would extend her limited engagement in Chicago.

 In August 2010, it was reported that Williams would be participating on season 8 of the British television dance competition show Strictly Come Dancing, the originator of the global Dancing with the Stars franchise.
 On the launch show, it was revealed that Williams had been paired with Brendan Cole.
-They remained in the competition for seven weeks with variable results; on October 23, Ian Waite stood in as her professional partner when Brendan was unable to do so.
+They remained in the competition for seven weeks with variable results; on October 23, Ian Waite stood in as her professional partner when Cole was unable to do so.
 Williams was eliminated on November 14.
 In December 2010, Williams joined DJ Martin Jay to become a co-host on Choice FM's Breakfast Show in London for the month, replacing Lucy Ambache who was on maternity leave.
 On December 15, Williams released the song "Stay for a Minute", a leftover from Unexpected for free digital download via Twitter to celebrate gaining over 100,000 followers.